TheLux83/100-days-of-code/log.md

 **Thoughts:** It wasn't a bad idea to rewrite everything.
 I think, that the whole thing is settling in my brain.
 I understand more and more of that what I'm typing.
 I'm still aren't able to write a whole website on my own, but I hope, that at the end of this week, I will have gone through the whole tutorial and am able to start my little project.

-### Day 7: February 11, 2020
+### Day 8: February 12, 2020

-**Today's Progress**: Learned Django Tests and creating better (read shorter) code today.
+**Today's Progress**: Learned the rest of the test chapter.
+Additionally learned how to use static sites and how to customize the admin page

-**Thoughts:** Still have much to learn.
-And I had a hard time understing tests in my flask tutorial.
-But again, thanks to this tutorial I now understand tests and the importance of them.
-Have a few sites for implementing tests and then only chapter 6 remains.
+**Thoughts:** I've finished the 'getting started' Tutorial.
+Now on to the real app.
+The Fire Department database!
+(Oh how I will have to read the documentation every 5 minutes because I don't know what I'm doing!)